Share Your Story!

 We will closely examine the stories and experiences shared by parents and caregivers to identify important patterns and ideas through a process called thematic analysis.
 By identifying these common themes, we can learn what’s important to a lot of families, and what challenges are commonly encountered, and gain insights into different perspectives.
 When we put together what we learn from everyone, we can generate a more comprehensive view of FASD diagnosis and care pathways and better pinpoint areas for improvement.

 Your participation is entirely voluntary.
 You can withdraw at any time if you change your mind.
+Your decision to participate or not will not impact the care or services you receive from Proof Alliance or any other organizations.
 You also have complete control over the information you choose to share.
 If there are any questions that you’re not comfortable answering, you are welcome to skip them.
 Your comfort and consent are important to us.
 Importantly, there are no negative consequences if you decide to withdraw or choose not to answer specific questions.
 Your decision will be respected and will not result in any penalties or difficulties.

 If you have gone through the FASD evaluation process we welcome your participation, even if your child did not receive a diagnosis of FASD.
 We want to understand the diverse journeys experienced by parents and caregivers.
 Even if your child was not diagnosed, your story can shed light on the different paths families might experience and help us to identify areas for improvement in the diagnostic process.